| Q | What

 maps � road map to the farm and fields |

-Sketch of the features of each field to receive nutrients
+Sketch of the features of each field to receive nutrients3.
+Soil test information

 4. Inventory and description of prescribed materials